TedGoas/Dante/src/posts/2018-10-05-distributed-design.md

 As you may imagine, this creates a lot of notifications and transactional emails (yes we use email too), so we have to be good at managing our preferences.
 You know that tiny “manage email preferences” link at the bottom of every email?
 We use it.

-The mix of synchronous and asynchronous communication gives us enough time to focus on deep work while ensuring we enough overlap to keep everyone on the same page and moving forward.
+The mix of synchronous and asynchronous communication gives us enough time to focus on deep work while ensuring we have enough overlap to keep everyone on the same page and moving forward.

 ## Challenge: Meetings / Critiques / Sprints / Code Reviews
 <figure>